 Can MediHoney be used on open wounds?

-The product is indicated for dry to moderately exuding wounds.
+It is indicated for dry to moderately exuding wounds.

 Does MediHoney kill bacteria?